vsblanco/Student-Retention-Kit-Chrome-Extension/CHROME_EXTENSION_INTEGRATION.md

 **Import Behavior:**
 - If the Master List sheet doesn't exist, the import will be aborted
 - If the sheet exists, the add-in will:
-  - Match incoming headers to Master List headers (case-insensitive)
+  - Match incoming headers to Master List headers (case-insensitive with whitespace normalization)
+  - Automatically wrap Gradebook URLs in HYPERLINK formulas with "Grade Book" as the display text
   - Preserve existing Gradebook hyperlinks for students already in the list
   - Preserve "Assigned" column values and their colors
+  - Apply 3-color conditional formatting to Grade column (Red → Yellow → Green)
   - Highlight new students in light blue (#ADD8E6)
   - Clear and repopulate the sheet with the imported data